Table of Contents

 Forex overtrading is one of the most challenging lessons for a trader to understand.
-If you continue to overtrade, you will lose a lot of money.
+If you tend to overtrade and you continue to overtrade, you will lose a lot of money.

-You expose your money to the market any time you enter it.
-The more you expose your money to the market, the more likely it will part ways with you.
+You expose your money to the market any time you enter it, and the more you expose your money to the market, the more likely it will part ways with you.